MrRinbex/MrRinbex/README.md

 - 👋 Hi, I’m Léo Cheffi
 - 👀 I’m interested to learn more and more
-- 🌱 Currently learning React.js/ Node.js ...
+- 🌱 Currently learning React.js/ Node.js & TypeScript...
 - 💞️ Looking to collaborate on some challenges in the future
 - 🪪 How to reach me : www.leocheffi.com
 - 🧬  Meta Blog 3.0 : https://meta-blog-3-0.netlify.app